J. T. Hearne: Later life

 In 1920, Hearne became the first professional cricketer to be elected to the Middlesex committee, a place he held until the end of the decade.
 During this period, he went on a number of tours to India and coached cricket at Oxford University until the middle 1930s, after which he retired.
-Jack Hearne died in his birthplace of Chalfont St Giles on 17 April 1944.
+Jack Hearne died in his birthplace of Chalfont St Giles on 17 April 1944 and is buried at the Parish Church of St Giles.